 If you suffered a back or neck injury, you should be prepared for what your case may involve.
 As the plaintiff, it is your burden to establish liability, injury, and damages.
 Successful litigation requires multiple experts: an expert to testify about the cause of the accident and how the accident happened; doctors and neurologists to testify about the cause and extent of the injury, past and future medical treatment, and past and future pain and suffering; physical therapists and vocational rehabilitation experts to testify about rehabilitation, home assistance, and future treatment.
 The more serious the injury, the more experts that will be needed to present your side of the case.

 Back and neck injuries can be very serious injuries that require extensive medical treatment and changes in the way you live your life.
 Depending on the type of injury, learning new ways to adapt and go about regular activities is one of the most important aspects of recovery.
 If you were injured because of someone’s actions or negligence, compensation can help you pursue rehabilitative and therapeutic programs that are integral to recovery and independent living.

 Chicago Back & Neck Injury Lawyers

 The compensation that you receive for an injury to your back or neck can vary drastically and is largely dependent upon the extent of your injury and the type of care that you receive.
-Chicago personal injury attorneys, Rosenfeld Injury Lawyers LLC, have help many people with different types of cervical, thoracic and lumbar injuries get the maximum compensation for the their injuries.
+Chicago personal injury attorneys, Rosenfeld Injury Lawyers LLC, have helped many people with different types of cervical, thoracic and lumbar injuries get the maximum compensation for their injuries.
 We offer free legal consultations and never charge a fee without a recovery for you.
 Come see why many of our clients continue to refer their friends and family.